Why playgroups form an essential part of Family Day Care

 Sustainability and Community Connections

-Theresa Roberts, our Assistant Manager for Family Day Care and In-Home Care, facilitates an outdoor nature-based playgroup.
+Theresa Roberts, our Manager for Family Day Care, facilitates an outdoor nature-based playgroup.
 She believes that it’s very important to build a love of nature and the environment among children.
 She is also very passionate about connecting children to their environment.

 “There are many benefits of attending outdoor playgroup for both children and educators.
 These include physical activity, running, balancing, climbing, learning the skills to assess and take risks, building confidence and resilience, and most importantly, building love and appreciation for the outdoor environment.”